Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

-\begin{proof}[Proof of Theorem~\ref{thm-maingen}] Let $\eta_0$ be the constant from Theorem~\ref{thm:treti} and let $\eta=7\eta_0+36$.
+\begin{proof}[Proof of Theorem~\ref{thm-maingen}] Let $\eta_0$ be the constant from Theorem~\ref{thm:treti} and let $\eta=6\eta_0+44$.
 We proceed by induction and assume that the claim holds for all graphs $G'$ embedded in surfaces $\Sigma'$ with rings $\RR'$ such that $(G',\Sigma',\RR')\prec (G,\Sigma,\RR)$.
 Let $g=g(\Sigma)$, $t_0=t_0(\RR)$ and $t_1=t_1(\RR)$.
 By Theorem~\ref{grotzsch}, Corollary~\ref{cor-diskcase} and Theorem~\ref{thm:gimtho}, the claim holds if $g+|\RR|\le 1$, hence assume that $g+|\RR|\ge 2$.
-Similarly, if $g=0$ and $|\RR|=2$, then we can assume that $t_0+t_1\le 1$ by Lemma~\ref{lemma-critshort}.
-First, we aim to prove that we can assume that all internal faces in the embedding of $G$ are closed $2$-cell.
+Similarly, if $g=0$ and $|\RR|=2$, then we can assume that $t_0+t_1\le 1$ by Corollary~\ref{cor-critshort}.
+First, we aim to prove that we can assume that all faces in the embedding of $G$ are semi-closed $2$-cell.
 For later use, we will consider a more general setting.

-\claim{cl-non2nonomni}{Let $H$ be a triangle-free graph embedded in $\Pi$ with rings $\QQ$ without non-contractible $4$-cycles, such that at least one internal face of $H$ is not open $2$-cell and no face of $H$ is omnipresent.
+\claim{cl-non2nonomni}{Let $H$ be an internally triangle-free graph embedded in a surface $\Pi$ with rings $\QQ$ without non-contractible $4$-cycles, such that at least one face of $H$ is not open $2$-cell and no face of $H$ is omnipresent.
 If $H$ is $\QQ$-critical and $(H,\Pi,\QQ)\preceq (G,\Sigma,\RR)$, then } \begin{proof} We prove the claim by induction.
-Consider for a moment a triangle-free graph $H'$ embedded in a surface $\Pi'$ with rings $\QQ'$ without non-contractible $4$-cycles, where $(H',\Pi',\QQ')\prec(H,\Pi,\QQ)$, such that either $H'=\QQ'$ or $H'$ is $\QQ'$-critical.
+Consider for a moment an internally triangle-free graph $H'$ embedded in a surface $\Pi'$ with rings $\QQ'$ without non-contractible $4$-cycles, where $(H',\Pi',\QQ')\prec(H,\Pi,\QQ)$, such that either $H'=\QQ'$ or $H'$ is $\QQ'$-critical.
 We claim that